-- Each lab session will be limited to no more than 12 people per class, including faculty. - All students and faculty are required to remain home if they feel ill (health screening questionnaire) or have been exposed to an individual in the past 14 days who is positive for COVID-19. - A health screening questionnaire will be completed by the students via Canvas between 1-3 hours prior to starting lab.
-Program faculty will determine if the student meets health requirement guidelines and inform them if they can attend lab. - All students and faculty are required to wear scrubs/uniforms to laboratory classes.
-Any student who does not comply with the attire requirements will not be allowed to participate in lab.
-Students will be required to have a minimum of 2 sets of scrubs/uniforms. - Student entry in lab will be controlled by faculty students enter class spaced 6 feet apart as temperatures and pulse oximetry are checked.
-Must have a documented temperature below 100.4°F and SPO2 that meets or exceeds 95% prior to entry.
-Any student or faculty who does not meet these standards will be sent home. - All vital sign equipment will be cleaned between students with SaniWipes/EPA approved disinfectants. - Must wash hands or use alcohol-based hand rub (ABHR) prior to entry into building and after using restroom.
+- All students and faculty are required to remain home if they feel ill (health screening questionnaire) or are not vaccinated and have been exposed to an individual in the past 14 days who is positive for COVID-19. - All students are required to wear scrubs/uniforms to campus.
+Any student who does not comply with the attire requirements will not be allowed to participate.
+Students will be required to have a minimum of 2 sets of scrubs/uniforms. - Must wash hands or use alcohol-based hand rub (ABHR) prior to entry into building and after using restroom.
 (Gel in-Gel out).
 Washing hands is preferred over ABHR.